Shamanic journeying: how to get started in 20 minutes

 Finally I decide to jump and travel through the swirl until I find myself in our washing machine.
 The machine is washing clothes and I am one of them!
 I am a pink T-shirt, rolling around with the rest.
 There is foam all around and we are happy, having fun, getting clean together.
 I feel I will be new and fresh once this is finished, it’s really nice.
 I hear the drum signaling me to return.
 So I go back very quickly through the rainbow whirlpool, down the yellow center of the daisy, through the long string of light, out of His mouth, out of the worm hole, move away from the center of the moon back into the water, through the swarm of jellyfish back up to cave.
 Whew!”

-As a beginner, I had chosen to have my first trip’s purpose to be to explore the ‘Lower world’.
+As a beginner, I had chosen to have my first trip’s purpose to be to explore non-ordinary reality.
 I couldn’t have asked for a better intro!
-For a person that almost never dreams and never took any psychedelics, experiencing all this in such a vivid way while completely awake, without taking any stimulants was nothing short of a shock to me.
-I found an entire world inside me full of unexpected turns which spoke in images, feelings and sounds, and had within 20 minutes managed to scare me out of my wits and then leave me feeling light, clean and happy like a pink T-shirt.
+For a person that almost never remembered her dreams, didn’t consider herself very visual and never took any psychedelics, experiencing all this in such a vivid way while completely awake, without taking any stimulants was nothing short of a shock to me.
+I found an entire world inside me full of unexpected turns which spoke in images, feelings and insights, and had within 20 minutes managed to scare me out of my wits and then leave me feeling light, clean and happy like a pink T-shirt!

 Most importantly, I felt the power this world holds.
 The experiences I went through were deeply moving and engaging — I felt they went all the way down to the core of my driving force.
 Remembering about the dolphin in daily situations filled me with a sense of joy, inner power, presence and motivation like nothing else I ever experienced before.
 In a similar way, my memories of ‘Him’ would usually come with a bolt of fear and anxiety.
 Sometimes I could almost feel his presence at home and would get spooked out of my wits.
 However, I knew this was definitely a thing I wanted to explore more, that I wanted to face that fear and deal with it.
 Finally, I gathered the courage and took another trip.
-I have entered that reality a dozen times since, seeking help for specific challenges and finding invaluable advice, power and help there.
+I have entered that reality hundreds of times since, approximately once every week or two weeks, seeking help with specific intentions and finding surprising and invaluable advice, healing, power and support there.

 How can you try this yourself?

-Upon sharing my experiences and lessons learnt, quite a few friends have asked me this.
 I’ve found that I’ve been really lucky to have my first experience so vivid and not everyone gets such an easy start.
-I believe it’s just like any other craft — anyone can learn it and there’s an element of initial predisposition, as well as an element of motivation and practice.
-For some it’s easy and they can immediately start benefitting from it, for others it takes some time.
-If you want to give this a shot, here are the steps you can follow:
+I believe it’s just like any other craft — anyone can learn it and there’s an element of initial predisposition, as well as an element of motivation, practice and potentially support, as there is a whole art to the preparation and integration of shamanic journeys.
+For some it’s easy and they can immediately start benefitting from it, and the skill for preparing and integrating evolves by itself around the practice, for others it takes some time and support from someone with experience.
+The best way to start if you want to do it on your own, is to release any expectations you may have of what it will be like for you and give it a shot.
+Here are the steps you can follow:

 1. Prepare